brianhouse/bigpaths/templates/home.md

 Data was collected via a project on the [OpenPaths](https://openpaths.cc) platform. **

-The model was trained using [Torch](http://torch.ch/) and a two-layer recurrent neural network ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) running on an Amazon EC2 instance with GPU acceleration (NVIDIA K80).
+The model was trained using [Torch](http://torch.ch/) and a two-layer recurrent neural network ([LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)) running on an Amazon EC2 instance with GPU acceleration (NVIDIA TESLA K80).
 Training took about a day.
 It has a sequence history of around two hours, meaning that it readily demonstrates a concept of "home" and "work", for example, but it won't remember where these places were the prior day, or even before lunch.

 This service is running on a (lower-powered) EC2 instance via nginx/Tornado with a message queue for LuaJIT generation from the trained model.